North Bank Road fire 100% contained

-BANDON — The North Bank Road fire at mile marker 8 is 100% contained, according to the Coos Forest Protective Association.
+BANDON — The North Bank Road fire at mile marker 8 is 100% contained, the Coos Forest Protective Association announced Wednesday, Sept.
+16.

 Mop-up is in progress.
-The firefighters on scene are locating and putting out hot spots as well as locating and removing hazards, CFPA reported.
+Firefighters on still on scene, locating and putting out hot spots as well as locating and removing hazards, CFPA reported.

-North Bank Lane has been reopened from Highway 42 to Beaver Hill.
+North Bank Lane has been reopened from Highway 42 to Beaver Hill but remains closed from U.S. Highway 101 at the Bandon entrance to North Bank Lane.

 "Thank you to all of you for your continued patience," a CFPA spokesperson wrote on the CFPA Facebook page.